We have information you must know before you buy the 350Z.

 An extremely short front overhang and a short rear overhang make for agile handling.
 It also means you don't scrape driveway transitions like you do in a Corvette.
 Bulging fender flares make the Z look like it's ready for the racetrack, which it is.

-The hatchback's shape, besides looking really cool, allows it to slice through the air with a minimum of drag (0.29 on the Track model).
+The hatchback's shape helps the Z slice through the air with a minimum of drag (0.29 on the Track model).
 The Roadster's more traditional coupe outline isn't quite as slippery, attaining a drag coefficient of 0.34.
 (But what do you care when you've got the wind in your hair?)
 Underbody airflow is managed well, with zero lift on the front (and zero lift on the rear of the Track model).
 All this math adds up to relatively low levels of wind noise, even in the Roadster with the top up, and a stable sports car at high speeds.

 With the top down, conversation in the Roadster required only slightly raised voice levels; the stereo did, however, have to be cranked up a bit.

-The interior of the Nissan 350Z is a cockpit designed for driving, helping the driver quickly become one with the car.
+Inside the 350Z is a cockpit designed for driving, helping the driver quickly become one with the car.
 The carbon-fiber colored cloth seats are form-fitting, supportive and comfortable, made of a soft material that grips the body in the corners.
 The driver's seat bottom features a mound in the center at the front to restrain the driver from sliding forward under deceleration.
 Aggressive side bolsters grip the waist to hold the driver in place.
 The leather seats in the Touring model feel a little firmer than the cloth, and are available in charcoal, burnt orange or frost.
-Either cloth or leather is a good choice in this case.
-The supportive seats and a driver's dead pedal mean you never feel like you have to hang on to the car.
+Either cloth or leather are good choices in this car.
+The supportive seats and a driver's dead pedal mean you never feel like you have to hang on.